Warren Brown (cartoonist): Career

-He has been an editorial newspaper cartoonist since 1986.
+Brown has been an editorial newspaper cartoonist since 1986.
 He is currently cartoonist for the Sydney's Daily Telegraph, for which he also wrote a weekly motoring column and regularly contributes opinion and historical pieces.

 He has won numerous awards for his cartooning including three times Australian Cartoonists’ Association Editorial Cartoonist of the Year, Best Editorial Cartoonist News Awards and Rothmans Gold Medallist Editorial Cartoonist and Cartoon of the Year.

-He created editorial cartoons for the ABC television programs Difference of Opinion and Insiders, and presented the TV history programs National Treasures, The Prime Ministers' National Treasures, Rewind, Moments in Time, "Lost and Found" for the History Channel and hosted ‘Design to Driveway’ for Shannon’s Online.
+Brown also created editorial cartoons for the ABC television programs Difference of Opinion and Insiders, and presented the TV history programs National Treasures, The Prime Ministers' National Treasures, Rewind, Moments in Time, "Lost and Found" for the History Channel and hosted ‘Design to Driveway’ for Shannon’s Online.

-In 1995, as part of the Federal Government's Australia Remembers commemorative program, he co-conceived and implemented Back to the Track, a pilgrimage for WWII veterans commemorating the building of the Stuart Highway between Alice Springs and Darwin, involving a troop train and a convoy of 100 WWII vehicles.
+In 1995, as part of the Federal Government's Australia Remembers commemorative program, he co-conceived and implemented Back to the Track, a pilgrimage for World War II veterans commemorating the building of the Stuart Highway between Alice Springs and Darwin, involving a troop train and a convoy of 100 WWII vehicles.